ascii-16/expressjs-typescript-prisma-boilerplate/README.md

 `make module`: Creates a new folder in modules folder and creates controller, route and service files inside the folder

+`make env`: Creates env file from .env.example with the values provided

 ## Folder structure

 ```